 Chapter 3

-"Stabilize flight attitude, maintain best glide speed," Victoria said without hesitation.
+"Stabilize flight attitude, maintain best glide speed," Victoria said, no hesitation in her voice.
 "I recommend establishing a visual circling approach for descent immediately."

 Her cadence was steady, each command precisely targeting a critical point.